slappforge/lambda-debugging-workshops/java-debugging/README.md

 06 Feb 2020 19:06:29,336 main Connected to SLAppForge Debug Server on port 9090!
 ```

 Next, define a Run/Debug configuration for your IDE for remote debugging.
-Set the Host to “localhost” and the port to “5005” - which might be default values for your IDE.
+Set the Host to `localhost` and the port to `5005` - which might be default values for your IDE.

 ![Run Configuration](images/idea-remote-debug.PNG "Run Configuration")